Oni22/nxpress/README.md

 }

 ```
-inside the barces you have to add an identifier.
+inside the braces you have to add an identifier like name.

 you can also use placeholders in plurals: